Frequently asked questions

 How much do the walks cost?
 Please see our Booking and Prices page.

 Do I need to be a very fit walker?
-Walking is a physical activity and our walks range from 1 mile to 7 miles in length.
+Walking is a physical activity; our walks range from 1 mile to 7 miles.
 We stop and look at things, so the walks are not constantly on the move.
 Most of our walks might be called rambles.
 The longer walks have fewer stops to ensure we catch the low tide in time.
+If you are okay walking about 3 miles, you should be okay on our Seymour Tower walks.

 Are the seabed walks dangerous?
 You will be walking with very experienced and trained local guides.
 They often walk and explore the intertidal zone in their own time and are active in the marine biology and environment of the area.